Back to blog

 Retraining is useful when the bot repeatedly fails a stable, measurable behavior after the workflow and knowledge base are already clean.
 Good candidates include intent classification, field extraction, routing, response formatting, tone consistency, and narrow domain language.
 Poor candidates include fast-changing policies, account-specific data, product inventory, or anything that should come from a live system or approved document.

 Use a small evaluation set before and after every change.
 Include common questions, hard edge cases, adversarial wording, unsupported requests, outdated-policy traps, and escalation scenarios.
-Google Cloud's Gen AI evaluation documentation emphasizes preparing evaluation datasets and running model or agent evaluations; Microsoft Foundry's observability guidance similarly points to quality, safety, groundedness, relevance, latency, error rate, and production monitoring.
+Google Cloud's Gen AI evaluation guidance separates final-response quality from trajectory quality, which matters when a chatbot calls tools, retrieves knowledge, or routes cases.
+Microsoft Foundry's observability guidance similarly points teams toward quality, safety, groundedness, relevance, latency, error rate, and production monitoring.
 The practical takeaway is simple: optimize against a test set and live telemetry, not gut feel.

 If the bot is allowed to act inside business systems, treat retraining as only one release step.
-You still need permissions, audit logs, rollback, agent approval, and rate limits.
+You still need permissions, audit logs, rollback, approval boundaries, and rate limits.
 For higher-autonomy workflows, run the AI Agent Readiness Assessment before expanding what the bot can do.

 Troubleshooting Workflow For An Underperforming Chatbot